Hitorie: 2024–present: 10th major debut anniversary and continued activity

 On June 5, they released their double A-side single "on the front line/SENSE-LESS WONDER [ReREC] (オン・ザ・フロントライン / センスレス・ワンダー[ReREC])".
 Alongside the titular tracks, it features 2 new tracks, "selfy charm" which was composed by ygarshy and written by Shinoda, and "Sakura no Itsuka (さくらのいつか) (Someday in Sakura)", which was composed and written by Shinoda.
 This is the first release to have songs written by all 4 members.

 On September 15, they performed their previously announced "HITORI-ESCAPE 2024 10-NEN-SAI ～日比谷超絶野音～ (Hibiya's Transcendent Wild Sounds)" at Tokyo's Hibiya Park Concert Hall.
 It was their biggest concert so far, and was completely sold out.
 Before the concert's encore, Shinoda announced they would hold another tour in January 2025 around Tokyo, Nagoya and Osaka to conclude the 10th Anniversary tour.
 It was named "HITORIE 10-NEN-SAI FINALE TOUR".
 They also released a new artist photo, and announced their 7th full-length studio album, to be released on January 22.
 The Blu-Ray edition will contain the aforementioned concert.

 They performed the unreleased song included in the wowaka Lyrics Collection book, "NOTOK".
 On November 4, it was announced the song would be released 2 days later, on November 6, with a CD released on November 27th.
 The song contained wowaka's vocals and music, which was re-constructed based on vocal data from a demo wowaka left before his death, and his lyrics and music.
 The cover art was created by Furukawa Honpo, the same artist who drew wowaka's Unhappy Refrain album art cover.
 The CD release will feature another unreleased song by him, named "daybreak seeker" which was written during the production of the album "HOWLS", and Hitorie's covers of "World's End Dancehall (ワールズエンド・ダンスホール)" and "Tenohira (テノヒラ)".
 Aside from NOTOK, all other songs on the CD are sung by Shinoda, but all songs are written by wowaka.
 Shinoda wrote the lyrics for "daybreak seeker".

 On November 30, it was announced that Hitorie's 7th full-length album was named Friend Chord.
 Released on January 22, 2025, it features the previously released singles "on the front line" and "Juggernaut", as well as a new version of "NOTOK", with Shinoda being the vocalist.
 On the same day, they also announced the album release tour, "Freaky Friendship Tour 2025", and their first ever collaboration, with vocaloid producer "balloon" (also known as Keina Suda), on the song "WOLF".
 It was released on December 11.

-On December 29, it was announced that In Hitorie will be participating as special guests in the 10th anniversary celebrations of the Hatsune Miku Symphony concert series.
-The band will perform at the Yokohama and Kobe concerts, scheduled for October 4 and December 27, 2025, respectively.
-On Yokohama concerts, they performed "Unknown Mother-Goose" and medley of "Two-Sided Lovers", "Rolling Girl", "Unhappy Refrain", and "World's End Dancehall".
+On December 29, it was announced that in Hitorie will be participating as special guests in the 10th anniversary celebrations of the Hatsune Miku Symphony concert series.
+The band performed at the Yokohama and Kobe concerts, on October 4 and December 27, 2025, respectively.
+They performed a medley of "Two-Sided Lovers", "Rolling Girl", "Unhappy Refrain", and "World's End Dancehall", also "Unknown Mother-Goose".